reviewdog/reviewdog/proto/rdp/README.md

 ## Open Questions
 - Naming:
   - Is "Reviewdog Diagnostic Protocol" good naming?
-  - Should we really include *reviewdog* in the naming?
+  - Should we really include *reviewdog* in the name?
 It's true that the primary motivation is for the reviewdog CLI, but it can be just a standard diagnostic format and it can be used outside reviwedog.
   - Is "Protocol" good word?
 Should we use scheme/format/specification/etc...